ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 #### Tutorial:

 For this we will use our phones network over USB feature.
-This is usualy used to share the phones network or wifi with a computer, but if we disable wifi and mobile network on our phone, we can also use it as a direct connection between our phone and PC.
+This is usually used to share the phones network or wifi with a computer, but if we disable wifi and mobile network on our phone, we can also use it as a direct connection between our phone and PC.
 First disable wifi and mobile network.
 Then connect your phone to your PC with a USB cable.
 Now enable the internet over USB option on your phone.
 Now, you can follow the same instructions as for the wireless one!

 NOTE: Make sure that your networks are disabled or this won't work!